 As the result, it was established that Allicin decreased pathogenic biofilm formation and affected its architecture.
 Allicin was also capable of dispersing biofilm.
 Furthermore, allicin decreased the bacterial adhesion ability and swimming motility, which are important for biofilm formation”.
 Basically, it incapacitates E. coli bacteria and partially disables them.

 The study also revealed that the presence of 50 µg/mL allicin decreased the expression of UPEC type 1 fimbriae adhesin gene fimH.
 This means that E. coli can’t grow their little nasty hands that they use to grab on to your bladder walls and this, in return, allows you to flush the bacteria out.

 The major problem though: Allicin as I mentioned above, is not even detectable in urine (regardless of how much garlic you ate).
-However, let’s hope that after Allicin is metabolized by our body, the resulting components still carry on similar qualities as their parental compound.
+However, let’s hope that after Allicin is metabolized by our body, and the resulting components still carry on similar qualities as their parental compound.

-#6 What Is Garlic Dose For UTI?
+#6 What Is Garlic Dosage For UTI?